kubernetes-sigs/node-feature-discovery/docs/developer-guide/index.md

 ### Testing

 Unit tests are automatically run as part of the container image build.
-You can also run them manually in the source code tree by simply running:
+You can also run them manually in the source code tree by running:

 ```bash
 make test